 When choosing a complementary therapy, it can help to think about:

 - how it might benefit you

 - how much it costs.

-If you would like to know what other people have found helpful, you can contact a local cancer support group.
-Or you could join our Online Community.
-Support groups and online communities make it possible for people affected by cancer to give and get support.
-People can share their experiences of all aspects of their treatment, including complementary therapies.
+If you would like to know what complementary therapies other people have found helpful, you can contact a local cancer support group.
+Or you can join our Online Community to read about people’s experiences.
+You can also visit healthtalk.org to read interviews with people who have tried complementary therapies.

 To decide what feels right for you, it may help to think about what you want from the complementary therapy.

 You may want to:

 - get help with symptoms or side effects

 - if the treatments are free or, if you have to pay, how much you can afford